-...see www.dysoncentre.eng.cam.ac.uk/stl for help outputting STL files.
+...see www.dysoncentre.eng.cam.ac.uk/stl if you need help outputting STL files.

 Note that molten plastic has to be supported, so consider adding supports in your model - we'll return to this later on!

-- Important: STL file generation very sensitive to settings - O Need to check the STL file provides closed (watertight) surfaces. - O Still the case with Thingiverse STL files, or if file has been 3D printed
+- - O Need to check the STL file provides closed (watertight) surfaces. - O Still the case with Thingiverse STL files, or if file has been 3D printed